 Basic study of clay as a three-dimensional artistic medium, working with hand-built and wheel-thrown techniques.
 Foundation of the historical development of ideas and techniques and the role of ceramics in contemporary art.
 Introduction to glazing, decorating and firing processes.
 Students produce a body of 12 pieces.
-Satisfies Culture: Art.
+Fulfills General

+Education Art & Music requirement.
 This course has a lab fee.